 Ryo Kinoshita (1985, Japan)

-His work looks abstract with incorporated symbolic elements, such as ropes that you often find in Japanese temples.
-The ropes form the boundary between the sacred and the profane.
-He works in both 2D and 3D.
+His work looks abstract with incorporated symbolic elements, such as ropes that you often find in temples and shrines.
+The rope form the boundary between the sacred and the profane.
+He is interested in blank gap, and what could be happening pass through that.
+His Work exist from gestalt as emptiness.
+He works both in 2D and 3D.